syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 #### Filtering Words that Contains the Input Text

-Displays all the matches that contains the typed characters in items source of auto complete editor.
+Displays all the matches that contains the typed characters in items source of autocomplete editor.
 This strategy is case in-sensitive.

 #### Filtering Words that Contains the Input Text - CaseSensitive

-Displays all the matches that contains the typed characters in items source of auto complete editor.
+Displays all the matches that contains the typed characters in items source of autocomplete editor.
 This strategy is case sensitive.

 #### Filtering Words that Equals the Input Text

-Displays all the words that completely matches with the typed characters in items source of auto complete editor.
+Displays all the words that completely matches with the typed characters in items source of autocomplete editor.
 This strategy is case in-sensitive.

 #### Filtering Words that Equals the Input Text - CaseSensitive

-Displays all the words that completely matches with the typed characters in items source of auto complete editor.
+Displays all the words that completely matches with the typed characters in items source of autocomplete editor.
 This strategy is case sensitive.

 #### Filtering Words that Ends with the Input Text

-Displays all the matches that ends with the typed characters in items source of auto complete editor.
+Displays all the matches that ends with the typed characters in items source of autocomplete editor.
 This strategy is case in-sensitive.

 #### Filtering Words that Ends with the Input Text - CaseSensitive

-Displays all the matches that ends with the typed characters in items source of auto complete editor.
+Displays all the matches that ends with the typed characters in items source of autocomplete editor.
 This strategy is case sensitive.

 ### No results found text